 Key Tools for Conducting Company Research

-- Go to your favorite search engine — our current favorite by far is Google — and find the company’s Website.
-Most public companies have a section of their Websites dedicated to investor relations and often have their annual reports online and in downloadable form.
+- Find out more about the company you’re interested in by researching them using a reliable search engine.
+Most public companies have a section of their websites dedicated to investor relations and often have their annual reports online and in downloadable form.

-- Jobitorial — a great site for helping job-seekers get inside information on prospective employers — where you can find anonymous employee job reviews (by searching company names or location) for thousands of companies.
+- Glassdoor — a useful site for helping jobseekers get inside information on prospective employers — where you can find anonymous employee job reviews (by searching company names or location) for thousands of companies.

 - BusinessWeek Online: Company Research